brown-ccv/ccv-website-hugo/content/english/about/_index.md

   lead: 'The Center for Computation and Visualization provides high-performance computing
     and visualization services to the Brown community.
 We also collaborate with researchers on projects across vast range of disciplines. '
-  text: We envision an environment where computational best practices, innovative
+  text: 'We envision an environment where computational best practices, innovative
     solutions, and expert knowledge combine to build advanced tools for research and scholarship, and enable new discoveries and empowering collaborations.
 Our mission is to provide the scientific and technical computing expertise required to advance